-Tom Trangmoe is a freshman at Carroll College, currently looking to major in political science.
-Through his high school and community, he has primarily worked in theater for the last three years.
+Tom Trangmoe is a junior at Carroll College.
+Through his high school and community, he has primarily worked in theater for several years.
 Some of his more notable performances include portraying Mr. Horace Vandergelder in an adaptation of Hello Dolly, Lysander in Shakespeare's 'A Midsummer Night's Dream', and taking on the role of Edgar Allan Poe in a biographical play titled Tell Tale.

 I was essentially pressured into theater by my math teacher in high school; she threw a script on the table in front of me and told me to start reading.
 Since then, it's been an amazing ride, and now the opportunity to perform with a college-level group of talent takes it another step up.

 He has also met with representation in Los Angeles and was cast in a small comedy showcase at a gala event under Scott Calcagno while in the city.

 The performance arts in general are definitely both my guilty pleasure and my never-ending chore.
 No substance, item, or concept on Earth thrills like an eager audience anticipating a good show.

 You'll be able to find Tom in other places around Carroll such as under a sousaphone in the Pep Band, behind the podium on the Talking Saints debate team, and in the Honors College seminars.